ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 **REMEMBER** to remove the ``@profile`` decorator when you're done with ``kernprof.py`` else Python will throw an exception (it won't recognise ``@profile`` outside of ``kernprof.py``).

+As a side note - the profiling approaches shown here work well for non-CPU bound tasks too.
+I've successfully profiled a ``bottle.py`` web server, it helps to identify anywhere where things are running slowly (e.g. slow file access or too many SQL statements).

 Bytecode analysis
 =================